evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 6. write a result to `access_log`,
 7. command relay, LED, and buzzer feedback.

-The same policy idea applies to PINs, except the digits first pass through a small keypad accumulation buffer before the final credential lookup.
+The PIN workflow is similar, except the digits first pass through a small keypad buffer before the final credential lookup.

 ## 5.4 Reader State Tracking

-The backend separates historical event logging from current reader state.
-Instead of reading the current state from the raw event stream every time, the application keeps the `readers` collection updated via upserts.
-This makes the dashboard and diagnostics pages much faster and easier to implement.
+The backend keeps historical event logging separate from current reader state.
+Instead of rebuilding the latest state from the raw event stream every time, the application updates the `readers` collection through upserts.
+That keeps the dashboard and diagnostics pages fast.

 ## 5.5 Frontend Overview